 Not to disappoint you, but even if the sales rush dies down after Black Friday/Cyber Monday, your work continues.
 Okay, maybe take a few days off.

 But you don’t want to let all these new customers you just earned slip away!
-They’ve already contributed to your holiday book sales numbers; in the process giving you their valuable contact information.
+They’ve already contributed to your holiday book sales numbers and in the process gave you their valuable contact information.
 Even if only a few of your holiday customers become regular customers, it all adds up.

 A good strategy is to start sending emails to your new subscribers shortly after the new year begins.
-Plan to recycle or update your best social posts and blog content to entice these new followers into becoming fans.
+Plan to recycle or update your best social posts and blog content to entice these new followers to become fans.

 That’s the big and final takeaway from your holiday sales efforts.
 Those sales today are great, but the customers you can keep coming back for more are the ones who sustain your business.